wp-plugins/automatic-domain-changer/readme.txt

 1. The domain change and admin notice

 == Changelog ==
+= 1.0.1 =
+* Tested up to 4.2.2

+= 1.0 =
+* Tested up to 4.2.1

+= 0.0.6 =
+* Bug fix with the processValue function generating a warning (thanks to @sniemetz for letting us know about this issue)
+* Slovak translation (thanks to Marek Letko)
+* Tested up to 4.1.1

+= 0.0.5 =
+* Minor text change

+= 0.0.4 =
+* Added JSON detection to fix values not being handled for plugins like RevSlider (thanks to Alfred Dagenais for letting us know about this issue)
+* Added double serialize detection for plugins like Global Content Blocks (thanks to @pixelkicks for letting us know about this issue)
+* Tested plugin up to WordPress 4.0.0

-= 0.0.1 =
+= 0.0.3 =
-* First released version.
-Tested internally with about 10 sites.
+* Tested plugin up to WordPress 3.8.0

 = 0.0.2 =
 * Added error suppression on unserialize calls, as failing unserialize are normal and part of the game.
 Thanks to Kailey Lampert for pointing this out.
 * Added serialize(false) detection.

-= 0.0.3 =
-* Tested plugin up to WordPress 3.8.0

-= 0.0.4 =
-* Added JSON detection to fix values not being handled for plugins like RevSlider (thanks to Alfred Dagenais for letting us know about this issue)
-* Added double serialize detection for plugins like Global Content Blocks (thanks to @pixelkicks for letting us know about this issue)
-* Tested plugin up to WordPress 4.0.0

-= 0.0.5 =
-* Minor text change

-= 0.0.6 =
-* Bug fix with the processValue function generating a warning (thanks to @sniemetz for letting us know about this issue)
-* Slovak translation (thanks to Marek Letko)
-* Tested up to 4.1.1

-= 1.0 =
+= 0.0.1 =
-* Tested up to 4.2.1
+* First released version.
+Tested internally with about 10 sites.

 == Upgrade Notice ==